bootstrapworld/curriculum/lessons/Early-Math/absolute-value-and-opposites/langs/en-us/slides.md

 {layout="Investigate"}
 # Finding Opposites

-Practice applying `negate` on @printable-exercise{true-or-false-negate.adoc}.
+Practice applying `negate` on @printable-exercise{pages/true-or-false-negate.adoc}.
 Evaluate each side of the @vocab{equation} to confirm if it is true or false.

 @image{images/true-or-false.png}